ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

         * Under ``Inbound Rules`` find ``VcXsrv windows xserver`` and ensure ``Allow Connection`` is enabled for your network type ``Private``, ``Public``, or both
         * Check ``Outbound Rules`` as well

+.. note:: this step is not required in Win11 since it already itegrates the grahical interface into its WSL2 environment.

 Code Editing in WSL Using VSCode (Optional)
 -------------------------------------------